A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 The Hunters in the Snow by Pieter Brugel the Elder (1565)

-Truly an artist with a distinct style of painting, Pieter Brugel’s The Hunters in the Snow is a depiction of hard work.
+Pieter Brugel’s landscape painting The Hunters in the Snow is one of the best examples of hard work.

 Among many others, this famous landscape painting marked the beginning of the early Renaissance period.